Found by AI

 Community engagement

 The practice joined Stockholm's local business association and was listed in the association's online member directory (a high-trust local domain).
 The clinic director answered three questions in a local Södermalm Facebook community group about dental care, each mentioning the practice name and linking to a relevant blog post.
-Social content surfaces in AI search within hours according to the GEO skill's post-publication checklist — community engagement with specific, factual answers functions as real-time citation bait for platforms with live indexing like Perplexity.
+Social content can surface quickly in AI search on platforms with live indexing, so community engagement with specific, factual answers created additional corroborating source material.

 Results at 30, 60, and 90 Days